isomerpages/mol-services/_are-you-planning-to/manage-your-family-finances.md

 	<tbody>
 		<tr>
 			<td>
-				<p>The full amount of the Voluntary top-up will be refunded to you without interest if the top-up exceeds the Basic Healthcare Sum (BHS).</p>
+				<p>The full amount of the Voluntary top-up will be refunded to you without interest if the top-up exceeds the <a target="_blank" href="https://www.cpf.gov.sg/member/faq/healthcare-financing/basic-healthcare-sum">Basic Healthcare Sum (BHS)</a>.</p>
 			</td>
 		</tr>
 	</tbody>